unimarkup/specification/README.md

 Unimarkup is object, informatical and systemic.
 Pdf is object, informatical and systemic.
 Html is object, informatical and systemic.
-Converting is process, informatical and systemic.{#main-converting-process}
+Converting is process, informatical and systemic.{ "id" : "main-converting-process" }
 Converting consumes Unimarkup.
 Converting yields Html and Pdf.
 '''